TypeMonkey/Aquifer/README.md

 # Aquifer
-Quickly generate graphical user interfaces (GUI) for your terminal applications, without fuss of layouts and design!
-Aquifer is written purely in Java, with its graphical components using JavaFX.
+Quickly generate graphical user interfaces (GUI) for your terminal applications without fussing with layouts and design!
+**Aquifer** is written purely in Java, along with JavaFX.

 # Requirements
 - At least JDK 1.8 with JavaFX 8.